-

 The European Commission’s VAT proposals can be divided into three main areas:

-- Real-time digital reporting requirements (DRR) based on e-invoicing
+- Digital reporting (DRR) based on e-invoicing

 - New VAT rules for platform economy and e-commerce